 The Rolex Daytona is named for the city where the first NASCAR race was held.
 Daytona has always been associated with racing, and the Rolex Daytona lives up to that reputation with its chronograph functions.
 Originally designed for racecar drivers, the Rolex Daytona shot to fame when Paul Newman sported his own model.
 Preceded by the Reference 6238, the Daytona evolved from a simple timekeeping watch to a "chronograph" watch that marked all types of information useful to those timing races.

-The Rolex Daytona, or Cosmograph, was originally launched in 1963.
+The Rolex Daytona history begins in 1963 after the brands release of their Cosmograph Daytona collection.
 It was a new-generation chronograph, considered in many respects to be the ultimate chronograph.
 Dedicated to racing drivers, the Daytona provides the high performance accepted, while also remaining comfortable and elegant.
 It offers several features particular to drivers.
 The chronograph counters are easily seen, as they stand out clearly with strongly contrasting black and light color of the face and dials.
 The tachymetric scale, allowing the user to measure the average speed over a given distance, was moved from the dial to the circumference of the bezel.
 This new design feature, along with the contrasting coloring made the symbols far more legible.

-In 2013, the Daytona became the first Oyster model in the Professional range to be offered in platinum.
+In 2013, the Daytona became the first Oyster model in the Professional range to be offered in platinum, which we wrote about in our Rolex Daytona Platinum guide.
 It also features a unique ice blue dial, exclusive to its Rolex platinum models.
 It is also equipped with a spectacular monobloc Cerachrom bezel.
 The Cerachrom is an exclusive Rolex innovation which offers exceptional resistance against scratching, as well as offering a beautiful and aesthetic appearance.
 The technical and sporty look of the Dayton make it instantly recognizable and timeless.

 When it comes to pros and cons of each watch, the pros obviously win for both models!
 Rolex watches are always a good investment no matter which model you choose.
 However, each of these models has particular characteristics that make them a great choice.